FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/FAQ.md

 #### Q: What is the maximum number of connections between two Transfer CFTs (UNIX or Windows) if the license is "unlimited"?

-**Answer**: On a UNIX or Windows system, with an unlimited license, the maximum number of possible simultaneous connections between the 2 <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span>s is 1000.
+**Answer**: On a UNIX or Windows system, with an unlimited license, the maximum number of possible simultaneous connections between the 2 {{< TransferCFT/componentlongname  >}}s is 1000.

 > **Note:**
 >